 Farm and waterway best management practices

-Preventing pollutant loss through farm and waterway best management practices (BMPs) is an essential first step in managing water quality in agricultural production systems.
-Farm and waterway BMPs improve water quality by minimising the loss of water and pollutants from agricultural production areas and other parts of the farm such as headlands, drains, riparian areas and wetlands.
-Agricultural industries have BMP programs in place to promote farm and waterway BMP and support producers to adopt best management practices.
+Preventing pollutant loss through farm and waterway best management practices (BMPs) is an essential step in managing water quality.
+Farm and waterway BMPs improve water quality by minimising the loss of water and pollutants from production areas and other parts of the farm such as headlands, drains, riparian areas and wetlands.
+Best management practices are akey management intervention in the Whole-of-System, Values-based framework and a vital part of a treatment train.

-Farm and waterway BMPs to improve water quality in agricultural production systems include, but are not limited to:
+Farm and waterway BMPs to improve water quality in agricultural and aquaculture production systems include, but are not limited to:

-Industry organisations have developed BMP frameworks and there are programs in place to support producers to adopt these frameworks.
+Many industry organisations have developed BMP frameworks or guidelines and there are programs in place to support producers to adopt these frameworks.
 Follow the links below for the BMPs specific to major agricultural industries in Queensland:

 Sugarcane: SmartCane BMP